Books & Art

 A Good Time for Goodbye (Jake Horn Mysteries Book 1)

-From the series: Jake Horn Mysteries
+Book #1 from the series: Jake Horn Mysteries

 When your ex becomes your client, the only thing more dangerous is the truth.